TheRealest/dotfiles/readme.md

 # Réal's dotfiles

-A fork of `s10wen/dotfiles` with some changes for my own person preferences.
+A fork of `s10wen/dotfiles` with some changes for my own personal preferences.

 ### Usage